arrow_back LawSnap / Court Rules / CDCA / Judge Valenzuela

 Oral Argument

-Oral argument held unless Court deems matter appropriate for decision without oral argument, in which case Court takes matter under submission and notifies parties before hearing.
+§III.F.
+Oral Argument.
+If the Court deems a matter appropriate for decision without oral argument, the Court will take the matter under submission and notify the parties before the hearing. [valenzuela-cynthia | oral_argument_default]

 Remote Appearances

-In-person required for all hearings and trials unless otherwise instructed by the Court.
-Court may permit telephone or video conference for status conferences upon showing of undue hardship.
-Request procedure: (1) email CRD and copy opposing counsel at least 3 court days in advance with detailed statement of undue hardship; (2) use landline or hardline internet connection; (3) be available at least 15 minutes before the hearing.
+§V.F.
+The Court requires in-person attendance for all hearings and trials, unless otherwise instructed by the Court.
+The Court may permit appearances by telephone or video conference for status conferences upon a showing that a personal appearance will cause undue hardship.
+If you wish to appear by telephone or video conference, you must: (1) email the Courtroom Deputy Clerk and copy opposing counsel at least three (3) court days in advance of the scheduled appearance and provide a detailed statement of undue hardship; (2) use a landline to call into the bridge line provided by the Courtroom Deputy Clerk or use a hardline internet connection to connect to the Zoom link for the Court; and (3) be available and ready to call in for at least fifteen (15) minutes before the time of the scheduled hearing. [valenzuela-cynthia | remote_appearances]

 chevron_right